mjrforce/liveagent-bot/README.md

 2. Click on the gear icon, the Export and Import tab, and the RESTORE FROM ZIP button.
 Upload [this zip file](bots/dialogflow/liveagent-bot.zip).

+3. Go to Fulfillment tab and update the endpoint URL to the Heroku URL (after you set up heroku, obviously).

 # Set up Amazon Alexa

 1. Log in to the [Amazon Developer Console](https://developer.amazon.com/edw/home.html#/) and click on Alexa Skills Kit.
 Then click on Add a new skill.